 Davis, Randle double-doubles leads Pelicans past Suns 119-99

-NEW ORLEANS (AP) — Anthony Davis had 26 points and 12 rebounds as the New Orleans Pelicans defeated the Phoenix Suns 119-99 on Saturday night.
+NEW ORLEANS (AP) — The New Orleans Pelicans put together the winning streak they needed.

+After losing six straight while All-Star forward Anthony Davis struggled with a strained elbow, the Pelicans won their second straight Saturday night, defeating the Phoenix Suns 119-99.

+“It was real big for us,” Davis said of the follow-up to a 107-98 home victory against Chicago three nights earlier.
+“You know you can’t get too far down in the West or it’s going to be trouble trying to get back up in the standings, so, for us to come back home and take care of home court, it was big time for us.
+It gives us a little confidence.”

-Davis led four Pelicans in double figures.
-New Orleans never trailed in winning its second straight game after a six-game losing streak.
+Davis led four Pelicans in double figures, and New Orleans never trailed.

 Julius Randle also had a double-double, finishing with 22 points and 16 rebounds.
 Jrue Holiday scored 19 points and E’Twaun Moore had 17.